Edgar-Noita/CXBI/README.md

 This file contains all the materials used in Gate simulations
 ### steles
 This folder contains the stls files implemented in the simulations, including the coded apertures, the UD target, and the hand.
 The Hand stl was found in https://www.cgtrader.com/items/3001341/download-page.
 The boxes were defined using the basic shapes in GATE
-### images
-In this folder, the root files from the simulation results are saved
 ### dumpTreeToTxt.C
 This file extracts the the data from the root files in txt format.
 Please refer to https://root-forum.cern.ch/t/conversion-of-root-file/25813/22?page=2 for the original file